flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 ```

 ##### AircraftVariable
-The AircraftVariable is a variable which is mapped to a aircraft simvar.
+The AircraftVariable is a variable which is mapped to an aircraft simvar.
 As simvars
 are read-only it is required to use an event to write the variable back to the sim.

 It allows to specify either an event-name or an instance of an Event object to